Your Go-To for Makeup Techniques and Skin Health | Sign Up

 By Siena Brown • July 7, 2026 • 4 mins read

-Stress breakouts get attributed almost entirely to cortisol, but magnesium plays a meaningful, often overlooked role in the same picture.
-Magnesium is involved in regulating the body’s stress response, and chronic stress depletes it faster than normal, creating a cycle where low magnesium and stress can reinforce each other in ways that show up on skin.
+Cortisol almost always gets the blame for stress breakouts.
+But magnesium has a meaningful, often overlooked role in that picture.
+It is involved in controlling your body’s stress response and chronic stress depletes it faster than it can be replenished via diet alone.
+This creates a cycle of low magnesium and stress that feed into each other in ways that manifest on your skin.

-Understanding this connection doesn’t replace addressing stress directly, but it adds a practical, nutrient-based angle to a problem usually discussed only in terms of stress management alone.
-Here’s what the research says, and what it means for skin and makeup.
+And just knowing this connection doesn’t replace addressing stress directly.
+But it provides a practical, nutrient-based perspective to a problem that is so often discussed only in terms of stress management.
+Here’s what the research says and what it means for your skin and makeup.

 How Magnesium and Stress Are Connected

-Magnesium plays a direct role in regulating the body’s stress response, including how the nervous system processes and recovers from stress signals.
-Chronic stress, in turn, depletes magnesium faster than it’s typically replenished through diet alone, which sets up a cycle worth understanding rather than a one-way relationship.
+Magnesium helps to regulate your body’s response to stress including how your nervous system processes and recovers from stress signals.
+Chronic stress depletes magnesium faster than it can be replenished through diet alone.

 How This Shows Up as Breakouts